 Presentations by PICCART Martine, MD, PhD at the annual meeting

-Presentations by PUNIE Kevin, MD at the annual meeting
+Presentations by REDITI Mattia, MD at the annual meeting

 Graduated in medicine in 1993, Vincent Remouchamps completed 3 years of specialization in internal medicine before specializing in Radiotherapy -Oncology at UCL with Professor Scalliet (3 years) and in Ghent with Professor De Neve (1 year), followed by 2 years of fellowship in the United States in William Beaumont Hospital, a pioneering center for several domains of Radiotherapy such as breathing control and Image Guided Radiotherapy.